rebelsky/sams-assorted-musings-reflections/rebelsky-book-club-2021-01-01.md

 meeting in Eldest Son's living room in Cleveland.
 We planned a meeting for this winter break, and Youngest had chosen the book.
 Youngest chose _Catch 22_, but we all found that were behind on reading.
-So he switched to _The Hitchhikers Guide to the Gallery_, which we all managed to read in one day [2].
+So he switched to _The Hitchhiker's Guide to the Galaxy, which we all managed to read in one day [2].

 I'd been looking ahead to this time and made plans for my choices.